diophung/close-chrome-tabs/README.md

 # Hotkeys for closing Chrome tabs
-This is the Chrome missing (configurable) hotkeys to do these popular tasks:  1) close tabs to the right, 2)close tabs to the left, 3) close other tabs, and 4) toggle pinning tab.
+Add hotkeys to: 1)close tabs to the right, 2)close tabs to the left, 3) close other tabs, and 4) toggle pin.

 ## Chrome Store installation:
 https://chrome.google.com/webstore/detail/keyboard-shortcuts-to-clo/fipfgiejfpcdacpjepkohdlnjonchnal